l33tn00b/echoShowGen1/README.md

 ![Serial memory, EMI shield removed](https://github.com/l33tn00b/echoShowGen1/assets/28904067/97b5b1f9-2a98-48e4-b2a7-d8435c76f359)
 Not much of a deal, can be undone.
 More of a deal is heat damage done to the cable connectors (...let's do it, quick...use the big heat gun).
 So the board is broken, kinda.
 While ifixit found a W25Q16FW serial memory chip, ours had a Macronix MX25U1635F (https://www.macronix.com/Lists/Datasheet/Attachments/8669/MX25U1635F,%201.8V,%2016Mb,%20v1.6.pdf).
 Functionally identical.
-Package looks like a 8-land WSON 6mmx5mm.
+Package looks like an 8-land WSON 6mmx5mm.
 Gotta get an adapter for this one...

 Serial Memory has come off.
 Forgot to check the datasheet, was suprised by the amount of heat/time it took to come off.
 Well, there's a large (thermal) pad at the underside (yellow arrow).
 Had to take the BF(H)G (H is for heat, it's 30 years of Doom, yay!).
 ![Serial memory chip flipped from PCB](https://github.com/l33tn00b/echoShowGen1/assets/28904067/9f494dee-ff11-464b-a62d-1a441e16aedd)